 ACP offers a FREE program to help.
 Learn more here

-A: GIMSPP stands for General Internal Medicine Statewide Preceptorship Program.
-The GIMSPP places students with internists across the state for three- or four-week preceptorships during the student's summer break.
-Students from all Texas medical schools participate - most are first and second year students.
-Third and fourth year students are also eligible so if you are interested, please submit an application.
+A: GIMSPP stands for: General Internal Medicine Statewide Preceptorship Program.
+GIMSPP staff works to place medical students with internists across the state for two-, three-, or four-week preceptorships during the student's summer break.
+First- and second-year students enrolled in a Texas medical school (who have not already participated in GIMSPP) are eligible to participate.

-A: The Texas Legislature has returned funding to GIMSPP, and student stipends are available to offset living expenses during your preceptorship rotation.
+A: The Texas Legislature has returned funding to GIMSPP, and student stipends are available to offset living expenses during the preceptorship rotation.
 Stipends and matches are based on availability.
-Stipends range from $3,000 for 4 weeks in an urban area, to $5,000 for four weeks in a rural or underserved area.
-Preceptorships shorter than 4 weeks receive a pro-rated stipend.
+Stipends range from $3,000 for four-weeks in an urban area, to $5,000 for four-weeks in a rural or underserved area.
+Preceptorships shorter than four weeks receive a pro-rated stipend.
 Students are notified at the time of their match whether they will receive a stipend.
 For the stipend to be processed, students must complete the required evaluation form and a W-9 form.
 Students will be issued a 1099-MISC Form for tax purposes.

 GIMSPP Stipend Eligibility

-Stipends are based on availability and paid out for a maximum of four-weeks per student enrolled in the Statewide Preceptorship Program.
-If you have received a full stipend previously for participation in the program or anticipate receiving a full stipend from another Statewide Preceptorship Program, you will not be eligible in 2018 to receive additional funding from GIMSPP.
+Stipends are based on availability and paid-out for a maximum of four-weeks per student enrolled in GIMSPP.
+If you have received a full stipend previously for participation in the program, or anticipate receiving a full stipend from another Statewide Preceptorship Program, you will not be eligible to receive additional funding from GIMSPP.
 If you are planning to participate in more than one Preceptorship Program, stipends are available for a maximum of four weeks combined.
-You will need to notify our office of your intent to participate in more than one program.
-We believe each student interested in the field of primary care should be given equal opportunity to participate in the program and receive a stipend to help offset living expenses and applicable incurred costs during your match.
+You will need to notify the GIMSPP office of your intent to participate in more than one program.
+GIMSPP operates with the belief that each student interested in the field of primary care should be given equal opportunity to participate in the program, and receive a stipend to help offset living expenses and applicable incurred costs during your match.

 A: No - but it is encouraged.
-If you know someone you want to work with, simply let the office know and we can match you through our program.
+If you know an internist you want to work with, simply let the GIMSPP office know and we can match you through our program.
 Please be sure to first review the GIMSPP preceptor eligibility requirements.

-A: Some schools do give credit as an elective for a four-week rotation.
+A: Some medical schools provide credit as an elective for a four-week preceptorship rotation.
 Some give transcript credit for four-week preceptorships.
 To see if your school qualifies, please contact your program's administrative office before starting your preceptorship.

-A: GIMSPP offers a higher stipend amount to students that complete their preceptorship program in a Medically Underserved Area (MUAs), a Health Professional Shortage Area (HPSAs), or in a Rural county that is classified as nonmetro with population under 125,000.
+A: GIMSPP offers a higher stipend amount to students who complete GIMSPP in a Medically Underserved Area (MUAs), a Health Professional Shortage Area (HPSAs), or in a Rural county that is classified as non-metro.

 As a reminder, stipends will be paid upon completion of your preceptorship.
-Students must complete the required evaluation form and W-9 in order for the stipend to be processed.
+Students must complete the required evaluation form and W-9 form for the stipend to be processed.
 Students who receive stipends will be issued a 1099-MISC Form for Tax Purposes.
 If you have any questions, please contact your CPA.